AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Form Options Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/forms/form-options.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Form Options Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/forms/form-options.html) instead.

 A radio group provides you with a list of one of more radio checkboxes, only one of which may be selected at any particular time.

-You can specify the element name together with a title and description Using the + and - buttons you can add or remove items, position them with the up and down arrows and specify a default value if required:
+You can specify the element name together with a title and description.
+Using the + and - buttons you can add or remove items, position them with the up and down arrows, and specify a default value, if necessary:

 ![dc_form_radiogroupuse](assets/dc_form_radiogroupuse.png)